Partial federal government shutdown

 HCA responded to a 2022 supplemental budget proviso by developing a landscape review and strategic options report for the CIE planning process.
 The intent of the landscape review was to gather feedback to identify the impacts, priorities, and risks of implementing a statewide CIE strategy.
 This feedback informed the strategic options for implementing a statewide CIE program.

 HCA is establishing the statewide CIE program.
 We intend to partner with a Lead Organization (LO) to support program implementation and management of the CIE program.
-We are currently exploring contractual and procurement options for the LO.
+HCA released a request for proposal (RFP) numbered 2025HC04 for the LO contract in May 2025.
+In September 2025, HCA announced Comagine Health as the Apparent Successful Bidder, with an anticipated start of October 2025.

 Email: Dan Renfroe